The Complete Guide to Uluwatu Area Surf Spots

 Each peak offers different surfing conditions depending on the tides and swell sizes.

-Uluwatu attracts top local and traveling surfers.
+Uluwatu attracts top local and travelling surfers.
 So the crowds and competition can get fierce, particularly when the surf is small.

 Uluwatu picks up a lot of swell and it’s never flat because it’s more exposed to the swell than the other breaks further north.